 In order to illustrate the argument, here are two representative testimonies from the survey:

 “(...)
-In moments of shows I see no big chance how to protect me and my body from what the "world" is
+In moments of shows I see no big chance how to protect me and my body from what the "world" is expecting from me in this moment.

-"I tend to feel very antisocial, extreme fatigue and heaviness/bloating the week leading up to and during
+"I tend to feel very antisocial, extreme fatigue and heaviness/bloating the week leading up to and during my period.
+It makes performing shows a lot more challenging.”

 There's nothing like it.